Casey Walker

-Casey Walker (born December 6, 1989) is a former American football nose tackle.
+Casey Walker (born December 6, 1989) is an American former professional football nose tackle.
 He played college football at Oklahoma.
 He was a member of the Carolina Panthers, New England Patriots, Baltimore Ravens, Dallas Cowboys, and Buffalo Bills.

-Early years
+Early life

 Walker played high school football for the Garland Owls of Garland High School.
 He recorded 22 tackles, two sacks, two forced fumbles and seven QB hurries in 2007.
 He totaled 25 tackles, two sacks, a fumble recovery and two QB hurries in 2006.

 College career

 Walker played for the Oklahoma Sooners from 2009 to 2012.
 He was redshirted in 2008.

 Professional career

 Carolina Panthers

-Walker was signed by the Carolina Panthers on April 30, 2013, after going undrafted in the 2013 NFL Draft.
+Walker was signed by the Carolina Panthers on April 30, 2013, after going undrafted in the 2013 NFL draft.
 He was released by the Panthers on August 31 and signed to the team's practice squad on September 1, 2013.
 He was released by the Panthers on October 30, 2013.
 Walker was signed to a future's contract by the Panthers on January 4, 2014.
 He was released by the Panthers on August 30 and signed to the team's practice squad on September 1, 2014.